Doutzen Kroes Showcases Toned Supermodel Legs In Shorts

-Supermodel Doutzen Kroes showcased her toned dancer’s legs on Instagram in a casual selfie where she enjoys a glass of wine while sporting a pair of short-shorts.
+Supermodel Doutzen Kroes showcased her toned dancer’s legs on Instagram in a casual selfie in which she enjoys a glass of wine while sporting a pair of short-shorts.

 Even without a lick of makeup or posh designer clothes, Doutzen can’t hide the bombshell beauty that has made her one of Victoria’s Secret’s most popular models.